waterfalls11/Government-of-Len-Webpage/emergency-message.md

 LEAS Capabilities are Limited:

 The capabilities of the LEAS have been greatly reduced by the activities of external entities.
 The SMS provider for the LEAS has canceled service with the Government of Len, resulting in our inability to issue alerts beyond the webpage at 'govlen.gay'.
-We have recieved no explanation other than the fact that there was a company investigation into fraud.
+We have received no explanation other than that our usage was fraudulent.

 We have no current way to inform the public of threats.